Emergency wildlife help · Massachusetts

 Short answers to common questions from residents and visitors.

-What if I find a baby bird or small mammal alone?
+What if I find a baby bird, rabbit or fawn alone?

-Can I bring an injured wild animal to a vet?
+Can I bring an injured wild animal straight to a clinic?